Strong salespeople fail all the time in new roles. Good reps, that could otherwise do well, and have in the past.

 And it feels like it’s happening more often these days, when in tech at least, frictional unemployment approaches 0%.

-A quick checklist to help you pick better, in this age of the insta-jump:
+A quick checklist to help you pick better:

 - It’s important first to understand, do you need to be in an environment with lots of training, systems, process, and micromanagement?
 Big Companies, at least some of them, are generally very good at this.
 Larger, fast-growing start-ups often become excellent at it.
 Small start-ups are almost always terrible at it.
 Don’t join a company of less than 100 or maybe even 200 employees if you need this infrastructure.
 Most of us do.

 - Pick a price point you know how to sell at.
 I’ve seen sales reps great at $20k deals join a start-up with tons of leads but at a $2k price point and fail.
 And vice-versa.